 The Alliance Journal began as a news aggregator and occasional blog for The Twin Towers Alliance.
 Going forward, with far less WTC-related news to share, we will focus on — and from time to time comment on — a wider scope of issues.
-But they will all relate back to what we learned over thirteen years as dedicated observers and a recognized watchdog over the site of our national tragedy.
+But they will all relate back to what we learned over fourteen years as dedicated observers and a recognized watchdog over the rebuiling of the WTC site.

 The evidence shows that a powerful clique of devious, self-serving individuals chose a path that compounded a terrible tragedy with a terrible mistake.
 A private agenda was disguised and promoted as a tribute to the democratic process, when it was the antithesis of democratic.
 It was fueled almost entirely by public funds, which amounted to a massive misappropriation that succeeded only because the public was kept in the dark by a compromised press.
 As savvy as the American people are, they still assumed that, when it came to the WTC, they could trust officials to do the right thing — and that the public had guardians in the media they could trust to alert us if they did not.

 When we started The Twin Towers [Alliance] Journal back in 2012, it provided weekly documentation of rebuilding news, in an effort to add perspective to the established bias that prevailed.
 It was the next generation of the Twin Towers Alliance Bulletins, where we offered a running commentary going back to 2006.
 Even though it became clear in recent years that the WTC site was shockingly mismanaged and the public was burdened with billions of dollars of debt it never needed to assume, the dots are still rarely connected.